oci-playground/distribution-spec/spec.md

 - `<alg>`: the digest algorithm (e.g. `sha256` or `sha512`)
 - `<ref>`: the digest from the `refers` field (limit of 64 characters)

-For example, a manifest with the `refers` field digest set to `sha256:aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa` in the `registry.example.org/project` repository would have a descriptor in the Image Index at `registry.example.org/project:sha256-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`.
+For example, a manifest with the `refers` field digest set to `sha256:aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa` in the `registry.example.org/project` repository would have a descriptor in the Referrers list at `registry.example.org/project:sha256-aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa`.

 This tag should return an Image Index matching the expected response of the [Referrers API](#listing-referrers).
 Maintaining the content of this tag is the responsibility of clients pushing and deleting Image and Artifact Manifests that contain a `refers` field.